bappiparvez/P1_People_Counter_App/WRITEUP.md

 This documents decribe my way around to the first project of Udacity Intel AI Edge Nanodegree Program

-To watch the video result please click [here] (https://youtu.be/CsYDw7GpZuA)
+To watch the video result please click [here](https://youtu.be/CsYDw7GpZuA).

 ### Downloading the Model